csiber/hswlp-shell-yume/README.en.md

 This repository contains the frontend called **Yume**, built on the new generation HSWLP system (hswlp-next).
 It is a **modern, static frontend** application running entirely on the **Cloudflare Pages + Workers** infrastructure – there's no need for a separate backend or server.

+This release is **version 1.0**, considered stable and ready for production use.

 > Yume uniquely combines AI-generated music, images, prompts and a community feed system.
 It can run entirely on its own, even under your own domain.

 ---